Joseeph5/CryptoSwap/README.md

 ### Built using

-For the past few months I have been learning and working with Solidity, so this is what I am using to build this app.
+For the last few months I have been learning and working on Solidity, so this is what I am using to build this app.

 - **ReactJS and Bootstrap**: Front-end
 - **Solidity**: Back-end(Smart Contracts)